Migrate Exchange Server 2016 to 2019 | Part 2

 Click Finish to complete the certificate import.

-Now the next step is to assign services to the certificate, choose Exchange Server 2019 server name from the server name drop down and click the Edit button to open the Exchange certificate properties of the certificate that we have just imported.
+Now the next step is to assign services to the certificate, choose Exchange Server 2019 server name from the Select server drop down and click the Edit button to open the Exchange certificate properties of the certificate that we have just imported.

 Select services from the left side navigation and click on SMTP and IIS checkboxes.
 If you are planning to use POP and IMAP, select them as well and click on save to assign services.